yvonnesarah/Daily-Planner-App/README.md

 # Daily-Planner-App

-## Description
+## 📌 Description
-A simple calendar application that allows a user to save events for each hour between 9am-5pm.
-It runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-This app loops through the hours for a specific date, which is the current day that the user opens the app, uses moment.js to handle date.
-This application also allows the user to enter and save text into any description field, the data will be saved to the localStorage of the browser.
-The past hours are highlighted #75FF33, the present hour #ff6961, and future hours #FFBD33.
+The Daily Planner App is a simple, browser-based calendar application designed to help users organize their daily schedules.
+It allows users to add events for each hour between 9 AM and 5 PM, and saves them locally in the browser's localStorage for persistence across sessions.
+The app uses dynamic HTML and CSS, powered by jQuery, to provide a smooth user experience.

+The app displays a calendar for the current day, with each time block color-coded based on whether it’s in the past, present, or future.
+The past hours are highlighted in green (#75FF33), the present hour in red (#ff6961), and the future hours in yellow (#FFBD33).

-## Prerequisites
+## 🛠 Prerequisites
 N/A

 ## Criteria
-The app should:
-* Display the current day at the top of the calendar when a user opens the planner.
+* Displays the current day at the top of the calendar.
-* Present timeblocks for standard business hours when the user scrolls down.
+* Allows users to add, save, and persist events for each hour.
 * Color-code each timeblock based on past, present, and future when the timeblock is viewed.
-* Allow a user to enter an event when they click a timeblock.
-* Save the event in local storage when the save button is clicked in that timeblock.
-* Persist events between refreshes of a page.
+* Stores events in the browser’s localStorage to ensure data persists across page refreshes.

- ## Technologies Used
+ ## 💻 Technologies Used
- Built with:
+The application is built with the following technologies:
 * HTML
 * CSS
 * JavaScript
 * Bootstrap
 * jQuery
 * Moment.js
-* fontawesome
+* FontAwesome

-## Installation
+## 🚀 Installation
-N/A
+No installation is required to use the app.
+It is hosted online and can be accessed via a web browser.

-## Usage
+## 📚 Usage
-N/A

-## Project Link
+To use the app:
+1. Open the app in your web browser.
+2. The current day's calendar will load with time blocks for each hour between 9 AM and 5 PM.
+3. Click on a time block to add a description of your event.
+4. Press the save button next to the time block to save the event.
+5. The events will be saved locally in your browser and persist between refreshes.

+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Daily-Planner-App/)

 * [Repository](https://github.com/yvonnesarah/Daily-Planner-App)

-## Screenshot(S)
+## 🖼 Screenshot(S)
-Daily Planner App
+Here are some screenshots of the app in action:

+Main Interface:
 ![Screenshot](assets/images/daily-planner-app.png "Daily Planner App")

-Daily Planner App Schedule
+Scheduler with Time Blocks:
 ![Screenshot](assets/images/daily-planner-app-schedule.png "Daily Planner App Schedule")

-Daily Planner App Local Storage
+Local Storage in Action:
 ![Screenshot](assets/images/local-storage.png "Daily Planner App Local Storage")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.